Quitting Weed! How to Stop Smoking Marijuana, Pot, Weed

 Medical treatment for marijuana is often not necessary to stop smoking weed (pot, marijuana) and inpatient treatment is not generally recommended for marijuana abuse, quitting marijuana or marijuana withdrawal.1 However, a medical evaluation can be a helpful first step towards giving up weed long term.
 This is because pot use may have caused, or hidden, physical or psychological problems that only come to light after quitting smoking weed. (read: effects of long term marijuana use)

-A doctor can look at what a person is experiencing when quitting pot smoking and determine if the symptoms are part of withdrawal, a mental illness or some other medical condition.
+A doctor can look at what a person is experiencing when quitting pot smoking and determine if the symptoms are part of withdrawal, mental illness or some other medical condition.
 As many users are addicted to more than one drug, a doctor can also evaluate additional substance abuse issues that must be addressed when trying to quit marijuana.

 Unfortunately, the one thing doctors can't do is prescribe medication to specifically help with giving up weed.
 While several drugs have been tested, no drug has been shown effective in helping people to quit pot.